New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Non-commutative correction to the Schwarzschild-De-Sitter black hole

-As the cosmological term is constant term, so there is no gauge correction, for that we use the NC matter correction given by Eq. \eqref{eq:emtdmass} resulting from the NC Newton gauge potential $\hat{\Phi}_N$.
-For that, the final NC curvature function written as follow:
+Since the cosmological term is constant, it does not receive a gauge correction.
+Therefore, we use the NC matter correction given by Eq.~\eqref{eq:emtdmass}, which is obtained from the NC Newton potential \(\hat{\Phi}_N\).
+The resulting NC curvature function is then written as